 def new_heatflow_function(): """ Replaces the original flowrate equation with a regression model""" tea_temp = model.components.teacup_temperature() room_temp = model.components.room_temperature() return regression.predict([room_temp, tea_temp])

-We can substitute this function directly for the heat_loss_to_room model component:
+In order to substitute this function directly for the heat_loss_to_room model component using the

 model.components.heat_loss_to_room = new_heatflow_function